Uncertainty-Aware Multi-Robot Task Allocation With Strongly Coupled Inter-Robot Rewards: MRTA Under Uncertainty Formulation

 \subsection{Auxiliary Tasks}

-In scenarios where high-value, uncertain tasks (HVUTs) have high capability uncertainty and early deadlines, over-committing support robots may be an effective strategy to maximize the expected mission reward.
-Therefore, we introduce auxiliary support tasks at the locations of all HVUTs.
-These tasks have no intrinsic task value, but robots assigned to them receive rewards for expected future support, similar to the actual tasks.
-Assigned robots must wait at the HVUT location until $\mathcal{T}_j$, at which point it is determined whether support is required.
-If this time occurs before the support robot arrives, we assume this robot is notified immediately and proceeds to the next task in its path.
+In scenarios with high-uncertainty tasks and no nearby tasks to position a support robot, redundantly assigning support robots to uncertain tasks may be an effective strategy to maximize the expected mission reward.
+Therefore, we introduce auxiliary tasks requiring the support capability at the locations of all uncertain tasks \cite{whitten_decentralized_2011}.
+Auxiliary tasks have no intrinsic value, but robots assigned to them receive rewards for expected future support, similar to the actual tasks.